dagelf/block_device_performance/README.md

 Even more optimal: ````rsync -avz --sparse source.img dest.img```` *But can't extract smaller parts*

 Can you think of any other ways?
-Can you pipe something to `rsync` or use tar?
+Can you pipe something to `rsync` or use `tar`?
+Do tell.

 #### Why?